clement6494/project-devops-MARTINEZ-CONCHEZ/userapi/README.md

 1. Start a web server
 2. Create a user
+3. Read some user's data
+4. //TODO update a user
+5. //TODO delete a user
 ## Installation

 This application is written on NodeJS and it uses Redis database.